Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

-ChaCha20-Poly1305~\cite{chachassh} was added to OpenSSH in 2013, inspired by a similar proposal for TLS by Langley and Chang~\cite{agl-tls-chacha20poly1305-04, RFC7905}.
-Here, two different encryption keys are derived, one for the length field and one for the packet payload.
-This prevents the length field from being used as a decryption oracle for the payload.
+ChaCha20-Poly1305~\cite{chachassh} (\autoref{fig:ssh-bpp-chacha20}) was added to OpenSSH in 2013, inspired by a similar proposal for TLS by Langley and Chang~\cite{agl-tls-chacha20poly1305-04,RFC7905}.
+Here, two different encryption keys for the length field and the packet payload are derived, so the length field cannot be used as a decryption oracle for the payload.
 The MAC is computed over the concatenation of the two ciphertexts.
-Internally, the AEAD construction uses the sequence number as IV for each packet.
+Internally, the AEAD construction uses the sequence number as a nonce for each packet.

 We note that the SSH specification says that the length field is encrypted~\cite[Sec.
-6]{RFC4253}, and that the sequence number is used for integrity checks~\cite[Sec.
+6]{RFC4253} and that the sequence number is used for integrity checks~\cite[Sec.
 6.4]{RFC4253}.
 This is only true for CBC-EaM, CTR-EatM, and ChaCha20-Poly1305.
 The modes CBC-EtM, CTR-EtM, and GCM do not encrypt the length field, and GCM also does not use the sequence number.